Joker (The Dark Knight): Announcement and early response

 The casting decision surprised some and was seen as a controversial move at the time, receiving notable negative reactions on the Internet.
 Nolan remembered the cynicism he endured surrounding Ledger's casting, saying that "the whole world turned around and said 'What are you doing?'
 You know, Heath Ledger, Joker, didn't make any sense to people at all."
 In his 2016 book The Caped Crusade: Batman and the Rise of Nerd Culture, NPR contributor Glen Weldon recalled that fans were outraged over the choice of Ledger, due to his past roles in films such as Brokeback Mountain (2005).

 However, with the first trailer released in 2007, the film and its portrayal of the Joker received very positive response from audiences and entertainment industry professionals alike.
-Mexican filmmaker Guillermo del Toro gushed of his impression for Ledger's performance, finding it "really, really edgy and scary".
-American Batman writers Paul Dini and Jeph Loeb both chimed with the positive reactions.
-Loeb, who had been critical of Jack Nicholson's portrayal of the Joker in 1989's Batman, expressed his excitement for Ledger's interpretation, saying the casting felt "just about right.
+Mexican filmmaker Guillermo del Toro praised Ledger's performance, finding it "really, really edgy and scary".
+DC Comics writers Paul Dini and Jeph Loeb both chimed with their positive reactions.
+Loeb, who had been critical of Jack Nicholson's portrayal of the Joker in Tim Burton's 1989 film Batman, expressed his excitement for Ledger's interpretation, saying the casting felt "just about right.
 I eagerly anticipate more!"